framedsc/Sitesource/markdown/contribute.md

 ### Updating guides

-If you notice an error in a guide or you simply want to extend an existing guide, you may access the site source [**here**](https://github.com/framedsc/Sitesource).
+If you notice an error in a guide or you simply want to extend an existing guide, you may access the [site source](https://github.com/framedsc/Sitesource).
 From there, open the markdown folder and navigate to the .md file of the guide you wish to edit.

 ### Etiquette